TDG-Platform/docs/AOP Strip Processor_V3.md

     aoptask = gbdx.Task("AOP_Strip_Processor", data=data, enable_acomp=True, enable_pansharpen=False, bands=MS, enable_dra=False)

-**OPTIONAL SETTINGS: Default = False or a specified Valued**
+**OPTIONAL SETTINGS: Default = False or a specified Valued that can be changed (e.g. changing the projection from the default WGS84 to UTM).**

-**_The Default setting does not run the specified process.
-Some of these processes (e.g. "enable_tiling" = “True”) may have dependencies that also require resetting.
-Some of the dependencies have “Auto” settings._**

 * Enable/disable output tiling.
 Choices are 'true' or 'false'.
     * Default = 'false'.
 If 'true', the 'ortho_tiling_scheme' input must be set.",